-This concept visual identity promotes Aachen as a center for electric vehicles and uses yellow, which is traditionally associated with electricity and also communicates energy.
+This concept of visual identity promotes Aachen as a center for electric vehicles and uses yellow, which is traditionally associated with electricity and also communicates energy.

-Tips for use: Pick your shade of green carefully as brighter, lighter greens indicate growth, vitality and renewal; while darker, richer greens represent prestige, wealth and abundance.
+Tips for use: Pick your shade of green carefully as brighter, lighter greens indicate growth, vitality, and renewal; while darker, richer greens represent prestige, wealth, and abundance.

 This business card for Albahaca Restaurant looks good enough to eat.
-With a vibrant green image of the restaurant’s namesake herb, the brand is fresh, healthy and full of vitality.
+With a vibrant green image of the restaurant’s namesake herb, the brand is fresh, healthy, and full of vitality.

 This branding by Kokoro & Moi gets the green light.
 Promoting a street food festival, the fluorescent green communicates both the neon lights of Asia’s night markets as well as the fresh and experimental food being served up.

 Green is used to great effect for Filmfaktisk’s branding identity.
-An earthy, pine green tint has been applied to various images adding a sense of prestige, richness and depth.
+An earthy, pine green tint has been applied to various images adding a sense of prestige, richness, and depth.

 Siegfried is a life coaching company that is all about communication and leadership.
-Blue conveys Siegfried’s professionalism, dependability and strength while the vibrancy of the blue is contemporary.
+Blue conveys Siegfried’s professionalism, dependability, and strength while the vibrancy of the blue is contemporary.

 The brand identity for Wo Hing General Store draws on a rich visual language that combines vibrant blue with light blue.
 It pays homage to the bright lights of Asia while portraying a calmer space and atmosphere.